grelf-net/forest/README.md

 # forest
 Java demonstration of the Relf Terrain Generator, in the form of a partial conversion of The Forest (grelf.itch.io/forest) from Javascript.
 Partial because this is work in progress.
 You can explore the terrain both above and under ground but not yet run orienteering courses.

-The zip file contains complete sources, the built JAR file you should be able to run, and all of the images required when the program runs.
+The zip file contains complete sources and all of the images required when the program runs.
+Load them into your IDE to build and run (I use Apache Netbeans).
 The licence is MIT because I really want people to use my algorithms and take them further.

 I am just a hobbyist these days (retired) so you only require Java SE8 for compiling the sources.